kchaitanya-uis/Property-Ethereum-POC/README.md

 	https://kchaitanya-uis.github.io/Property-Ethereum-POC/electricity-board.html

-	5) Legal department will be able to authorize modifications to property details - like correcting typo's, changing property type, splitting one property into two etc. https://kchaitanya-uis.github.io/Property-Ethereum-POC/legal.html
+	5) Legal department will be able to authorize modifications to property details - like correcting typo's, changing property type,splitting one property into two etc.

+	https://kchaitanya-uis.github.io/Property-Ethereum-POC/legal.html

-	6) Property Tax Department will be able to enter if property tax dues are paid for a property and  who paid the bill. https://kchaitanya-uis.github.io/Property-Ethereum-POC/propert-tax-department.html
+	6) Property Tax Department will be able to enter if property tax dues are paid for a property and  who paid the bill.

+	https://kchaitanya-uis.github.io/Property-Ethereum-POC/propert-tax-department.html

 	7) Survey divison will be able to create or modify the geo-tags of the property